8 December | 12.30 - 5PM | 9 December 2025 | 10.30AM - 6PM Yong Siew Toh Conservatory of Music, National University of Singapore

 Discover how arts, heritage, and health programs can be effectively evaluated using evidence-based approaches.
 The THRivE Toolkit (Tools for Health Research and Evaluation in arts and heritage) is a comprehensive digital resource designed to guide practitioners in measuring the impact of arts and heritage programmes.
 All attendees will receive complimentary access to the toolkit (in digital format).

-This project is supported by the National Heritage Board and Tote Board Singapore, with the preliminary version developed through funding from the National Arts Council.
+This project is supported by the National Heritage Board and Tote Board, with the preliminary version developed through funding from the National Arts Council.

 The day will conclude with a canapé reception and live music — a chance to celebrate, connect, and exchange ideas with others passionate about the intersection of the arts and health.